landoncayia/CS120-project-2/README.md

 When they are called by `main.cpp`, I simply pass in `cin` and `cout`.
 When they are called by `testing.cpp`, I pass in `fin` for the `testCases.txt` file and `cout` for output to the console.

+## Fifth Part
+My `main.cpp` file allows a user to interact with my program via a menu.
+It operates with a `switch` statement that accepts integer input values from the user.
+The user can see these options in the menu.

 ## Documentation for `testCases.txt`
 #### `searchForBook` function